-Founded by Robert Hildreth, the Foundation for an Open America is a key partner, along with the Center for Global Development, in CID's Migration Project, which works to understand and strengthen the links between migration, remittances and prosperity.
+Founded by Robert Hildreth, the Foundation for an Open America was a key partner, along with the Center for Global Development, in CID's Migration Project, which worked to understand and strengthen the links between migration, remittances and prosperity.

 Center for Global Development

-The Center for Global Development is a key partner, along with the Foundation for an Open America, in CID’s Migration Project which works to understand and strengthen the links between migration, remittances and prosperity.
+The Center for Global Development was a key partner, along with the Foundation for an Open America, in CID's Migration Project which worked to understand and strengthen the links between migration, remittances and prosperity.